NativeScript/developer-day-workshop/src/chapters/chapter3.md

 tns livesync ios --watch
 ```

-For Android, we recommend using Genymotion; open Genymotion and start an emulator running. type:
+For Android, we recommend using Genymotion; open Genymotion and start livesync by typing

 ```
 tns livesync android --watch